Mingxing: Background

-Film had been introduced to China in 1896, beginning with one-reelers and later expanding feature-length productions.
+Film had been introduced to China in 1896, beginning with one-reelers and later expanding to feature-length productions.
 In 1905, Fengtai Photographic Studio produced Dingjun Mountain, a short film depicting a performance by the Peking opera singer Tan Xinpei; this is considered the first Chinese-produced film.
 Zhang Shichuan worked with the American Benjamin Brodsky to establish the Asia Film Company, producing several documentaries as well as The Difficult Couple (1913) – the first Chinese-made short fiction film.
 The production of shorts increased toward the late 1910s, and audience interest in this new medium – known under such terms as "electric shadowplay" – grew.
 Following the release and success of Yan Ruisheng (1921), a full-length crime drama, several companies were established in Shanghai to capitalize on the new medium.

-All of Mingxing's founders were involved in the cultural area prior to their involvement with the company.
+All of Mingxing's founders were involved in the cultural arena prior to their involvement with the company.
 Zhang Shichuan had recruited Zheng Zhengqiu, a noted dramatist, to write The Difficult Couple, and maintained a strong relationship with him through the 1910s.
 Both men also worked with Zheng Zhegu and Zhou Jianyun in the late 1910s to operate the Xinmin Library, a publisher responsible for periodicals such as the Yaofeng Monthly and the Emancipation Pictorial.
 Zhou Jianyun wrote extensive works of drama criticism, publishing a volume on drama theory in 1918.
 He and Zheng Zhegu were also prominent members of the Eternal Memory Society, a Peking opera fan club, together with Ren Jinping.